mesosphere/dcos-docs-site/pages/1.11/deploying-services/install/index.md

 dcos package install chronos
 ```

-## Installing a service using the GUI
+## Installing a service using the web interface

-From the DC/OS GUI you can install services from the **Services** or **Catalog** tab.
+From the DC/OS web interface you can install services from the **Services** or **Catalog** tab.
 The Catalog tab shows all of the available DC/OS services from package [repositories](/1.11/administering-clusters/repo/).
 The Services tab provides a full featured interface to the native DC/OS Marathon instance.

 ### Catalog tab

-1. Navigate to the [**Catalog**](/1.11/gui/catalog/) tab in the DC/OS GUI.
+1. Navigate to the [**Catalog**](/1.11/gui/catalog/) tab in the DC/OS web interface.

     ![universe](/1.11/img/ui-dashboard-catalog.png)

+    Figure 1.
+Universe catalog

 2. Click a package.
     1. Click **REVIEW & RUN**.